MicrosoftDocs/cpp-docs/docs/mfc/reference/extension-dll-macros.md

  MFC extension DLLs need to do two things in their `DllMain` function:
 -   Call [AfxInitExtensionModule](#_mfc_afxinitextensionmodule) and check the return value.
 -   Create a **CDynLinkLibrary** object if the DLL will be exporting [CRuntimeClass Structure](cruntimeclass-structure.md) objects or has its own custom resources.
- You can call `AfxTermExtensionModule` to clean up the extension DLL when each process detaches from the extension DLL (which happens when the process exits, or when the DLL is unloaded as a result of an `AfxFreeLibrary` call).
+ You can call `AfxTermExtensionModule` to clean up the MFC extension DLL when each process detaches from the MFC extension DLL (which happens when the process exits, or when the DLL is unloaded as a result of an `AfxFreeLibrary` call).

 ### Requirements
  **Header:** afxdll_.h